shine-coders/shine_coder/README.md

 a need to conquer and understand the new WebAssembly GC specification, so all the functions in this library are designed to follow the specification as closely as possible.

-Currently this project is in an Alpha state and the developer consuming this library is required to understand the structure of WASM modules in order to build them.
+Currently this project is in a discovery state.
+Development on this project hasn't hit a point where it can be published to hex and the developer consuming this library is required to understand the structure of WASM modules in order to build them.
 For instance, creating a module with a simple `add` function requires the following steps: